 As if one teeth-achingly sweet Miann store wasn’t enough for Aucklanders, they’ve created a second and third for all of our cravings and desires.
 With Fort Street, Britomart and Morningside locations to choose from, getting your sugar fix couldn’t be easier.
 All three boast an eye-catching cabinet full of macarons and bonbons, we simply can’t look past the gelato fridge featuring the baklava flavour.
 At the Fort Street and Morningside stores, expect to indulge in an extensive menu focused on freshly made waffles, the best crème brulee in town, delicate pastries and petit gateaux or, nab a seat in Takutai Square at the Britomart store and have trouble choosing just one of the eight hot chocolates on offer.

-Located on the ever-bustling K ‘Road, away from the op shops and shish bars, you’ll find the Food Workshop.
+Located on the ever-bustling K ‘Road, away from the op shops and shisha bars, you’ll find the Food Workshop.
 With large, yellow neon lights producing the word ‘Moustache’, you know you’ve stumbled into the right place.
-Set amongst an Argentinian grill and a popcorn shop, Auckland’s best and only cookie bar takes its spot.
+Set amongst an Argentinian grill and a poke shop, Auckland’s best and only cookie bar takes its spot.
 Moustache has been serving up their tasty morsels to sweet-toothed locals for a long time and, now with a permanent place to call home, punters can pull up a pew, order in a freshly baked cookie and coffee and watch the masters craft these delicious bites in the open, on-site kitchen.

 The Pie Piper